An overview of the tech tools I use for teaching and research in philosophy.

 Billed at $70 ($50 for academics), OmniOutliner is the most expensive outliner I know of, while its power is not above average.
 Compared to, for example, the outliner of the $50 NoteBook ($30 for academics), OmniOutliner adds columns and inline notes, but lacks internal hyperlinks, paste as outline, combine items, and tags.

 I have no experience with the $20 OmniOutliner for iPad, which, claims to support rich text, columns, and named and level styles, in addition to basic outlining features.
 TextExpander Touch is not supported.
-According to this scathing review you can't copy text from OmniOutliner for iPad to another application.
+According to this scathing review you can't copy text from OmniOutliner for iPad to other applications.
 Outlines can be transferred via iTunes, iDisk, WebDAV, and e-mail, as OmniOutliner, OPML, HTML and plain text.
 There is no support for Dropbox or iCloud, but version 1.5 (May 2013) and later allow you to sync your outlines between Macs and iPads if you have access to a server that supports OmniPresence.

 DevonThink is a kind of digital filing cabinet that I use to capture, store, organize and retrieve clippings, notes, text documents, papers, e-mail, web pages, bookmarks, images, and so on.

 I have three databases: one for philosophy, one for computer related information, and one for personal interests.
 My philosophy database currently keeps track of about 10,000 documents, hierarchically organized by subject in about 1,000 groups.
-These documents are partly stored in DevonThink's database, and partly in a 'journal articles' folder on Dropbox, where they are available to other programs such as the Finder, EndNote and Scrivener.
+These documents are partly stored in DevonThink's database, and partly in a 'journal articles' folder on Dropbox, where they are available to other programs such as the Finder, Notebook and Scrivener.

 DevonThink's greatest strength is the use of artificial intelligence to find documents similar in content to the document I am looking at and to suggest groups where that document would fit, as well as to sort a set of documents into groups.
 This makes it easy to keep the database organized and to quickly find all the documents relevant to a topic I am interested in.
 Because the artificial intelligence works so well, I seldom make use of DevonThink's powerful advanced search functions!